Earlyflash/itsmichaela/README.md

   - Writing
   - Contact

+## Static Assets

+Static files (like images) should be placed in the `public/` directory.
+For example:
+- `public/headshot.jpg` will be served at `/headshot.jpg`

+Workers Sites automatically serves files from the `public/` directory.

 ## Customization

-Edit `src/index.js` to customize the HTML content and styling.
-The CSS is embedded in the worker for simplicity, but can be extracted to a separate file if needed.
+Edit `src/index.js` to customize the HTML content.
+Edit `src/style.css` to customize the styling.